-The evaluation of the Postal Services Directive (hereafter "PSD") is one of the priorities of the European Commission (EC) and the approval of a report about the review is foreseen for after the last quarter of 2020.
-The first step of this evaluation was the public consultation to a Fitness check Roadmap held in March and April 2020, to which diverse postal stakeholders participated.Chapter 2 provides an overview of recent market dynamics.
-The development of national and international ecommerce generates new challenges for current postal legal provisions, which have been originally conceived more for letters than for parcels.
+The evaluation of the Postal Services Directive (hereafter "PSD"3) is one of the priorities of the European Commission (EC) and the approval of a report about the review is foreseen for after the last quarter of 2020.
+The first step of this evaluation was the public consultation to a Fitness check Roadmap held in March and April 2020, to which diverse postal stakeholders participated4.